nilsding/rj/tutorial.md

 </details>

-Chaining expressions in rq is done by passing another expression after one.
+Chaining expressions in rj is done by passing another expression after one.
 In case you don't want to chain another method on the previous result, but return another one entirely you can do that too.
 To access the previous result you can use the `item` variable.